v1kko/daetools/trunk/daetools-package/daetools/docs/introduction.rst

 .. begin-command

-**DAE Tools** is a cross-platform equation-based and object-oriented process modelling and optimization software.
+**DAE Tools** is a cross-platform equation-based and object-oriented process modelling and optimisation software.
 It is not a modelling language nor a collection of numerical libraries but rather a higher level structure – an architectural design of interdependent software components providing an API for:

 * Model development/specification
-* Activities on developed models, such as simulation, optimization, and parameter estimation
+* Activities on developed models, such as simulation, optimisation, and parameter estimation
 * Processing of the results, such as plotting and exporting to various file formats
 * Report generation
 * Code generation, co-simulation and model exchange